nodecross/nodex-docs/source/reference/glossary/index.md

 **NodeX**
 This is a generic term for the endpoint security platform provided by CG.

-**NodeX AGENT**
+**NodeX Agent**
-NodeX AGENT is an open source middleware to be embedded in devices.
+NodeX Agent is an open source middleware to be embedded in devices.
 It provides general-purpose SDKs designed to support various devices with RoT, operating systems, and transports.

-**NodeX HUB**
+**NodeX Hub**
-NodeX HUB has IAM and message handler functions to bridge edge devices and the cloud.
+NodeX Hub has IAM and message handler functions to bridge edge devices and the cloud.
 It provides end-to-end authentication channels that enables secure bidirectional communication between every device and the cloud.
 It provides API and webhook to connect edge devices to various cloud services.

 **NodeX Studio**
 NodeX Studio is an application for device management.
 You can manage and control provisioned devices from NodeX Studio.